Axe-08/MNPSN/README.md

-# MNPSN: Multi-Node P2P Simulation Network
+# MNPSSN: Multi-Node P2P Sequencer Simulation Network

 A lightweight, local, multi-node simulation of a Threshold-based Batch Finalization Consensus Network using `libp2p` and `GossipSub`.